emedvedev/enigma/README.md

 * Ring offsets and starting position of the rotors.

-New rotors and reflectors can be added quite easily in `rotors.go`: just add a new entry to the list, and that's it.
+M3 and M4 can be fully emulated with the right parameters, and if it's not enough, new rotors and reflectors can be added quite easily: just add a new entry to the list in `rotors.go`, and that's it.
+You can also specify notches for turnover.

+There's a bunch of more exotic Enigma variants and implementations, as well as devices such as Uhr, that are not supported in this version, but pull requests are always welcome.

 ### Further reading